 - 4 pounds beef cut into 1-inch cubes

-- 2 tbsp.
-Butterschmalz alternative: 1 tbsp. butter plus 1 tbsp. vegetable oil
+- 2 tablespoon Butterschmalz (clarified butter) alternative: 1 tbsp. butter plus 1 tbsp. vegetable oil

 - 1 large onion

-- Heat Butterschmalz on high heat in a large pot.
+- Heat Butterschmalz (clarified butter) on high heat in a large pot.

 - Add the beef and fry until browned on all sides.